TSim – Turan Simulator

 - Repeatability of tests.

-This allows TSim to overcome many challenges encountered in field tests:
+This allows TSim to overcome known challenges encountered in field tests:

-- The need for hardware readiness of the device for design validation.
+- The need for hardware readiness for design validation.

 - Updating software and configurations for each device in every trial.